jimhigson/oboe.js-dissertation/markdown/3_Background.md

 which follow to provide instant notification as new messages arrive.

-**Push tables** sidestep the browser's absent data streaming abilities by leaning on a resource that it can stream: progressive html.
+**Push tables** sidestep the browser's absent data streaming abilities by leaning on a resource that it can stream: progressive HTML.
 On the client a page containing a table is hidden in an off-screen iframe.
 The frame's content is served as an HTML page containing a table that never completes, fed by a connection that never closes.
 When the server wishes